backend-development/backend-development-textbook/source/rails_database_and_model.md

 ## Models and Databases

-In a modern programming language like Rails we represent things in the real world with objects in our program.
+In an object-oriented programming language like Ruby we represent things in the real world with objects in our program.
 For example if you are building an application for project management, you might have objects of classes `Project` and `WorkPackage` and `User`.